ibm-cloud-docs/vpc/file_storage_vpc_view.md

 The editable name and status of the file share is shown.
 If you applied user or access management tags to the file share, they are listed.
 Click **Add tags** to apply new [tags](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-about-fs-tags) to the share.

-The following table describes the information on files shares details page.
+The following table describes the information on the file share details page.

 | Field | Value |
 |-------|-------|